QuantiModo/docs/query-options.md

 ### Query Options

-The standard query options for QuantiModo API are as described in the table below.
+The standard query options for CureDAO API are as described in the table below.

-These are the available query options in QuantiModo API:
+These are the available query options in CureDAO API:

 Parameter | Description
 ----------|--------------------------------------------------------------------------